 Our Analysis and Test Results

 The Kenmore did a great job throughout our testing process, doing well in the majority of tests and not displaying any glaring flaws.
 This model made some of the best frozen burritos and lasagnas of the group.
 If you are trying to save some cash and make a lot of prepared frozen food, then this is the microwave for you — college students, I'm looking at you.

 We took the top ten microwaves that you can buy today and put them through the test, devoting over 150 hours to research and testing to help you find the perfect microwave.
 Our test was split into four separate weighted metrics: Heating, Defrosting, Ease of Use, and Speed.
 We conducted over 15 distinct tests spread across these metrics and assigned a subscore in each metric for each model of microwave.
 The following sections detail exactly how the Kenmore performed in each test, whether it was good or bad.

 This was by far the most important metric when it came to evaluating these products, as simply heating food is what the majority of people will use these for.
 Heating made up 40% of the overall score, and the Kenmore did well, earning a 6 out of 10.
-You can see how this compares to the other models in the graphic below.

 We tested by heating up a plate of leftovers, making lasagna, a frozen burrito, and a Hot Pocket in each appliance, as well as by making a heat map with molten chocolate.
 We evaluated performance by looking at the temperature profile of each food item, seeing if it hit the necessary temperature and how much it varied.
 The Kenmore did exceptionally well at heating up an individual portion of lasagna, actually tying for the best out of the entire group with the Oster.